Can You Overdose on Psilocybin?

 Can you die from taking too many shrooms?

-Psilocybin has low toxicity, and the psilocybin concentration in mushrooms is low—usually, 10-12mg per 1g of Psilocybe cubensis mushrooms—making death by overdose extremely unlikely.
 In scientific literature, just two deaths have been attributed to psilocybin overdoses alone with no concomitant use of other drugs.
-However, scientists have cast doubt on both reports and suggest that other factors may have contributed to the deaths.
+However, scientists have cast doubt on both reports and suggest that other factors may have contributed to these deaths.

-The lethal dose of psilocybin in humans isn’t known.
-The median lethal dose in rats is 280mg per kilogram of body mass, one and a half times the lethal dose of caffeine.
-For a 60 kg (130 lb) human to reach that concentration, they’d have to consume 37 (or 16.78 kg) lb of fresh mushrooms or 3.7 lb (1.68 kg)of dried mushrooms.
+For a 60 kg (130 lb) human to reach that concentration, they’d have to consume 16.78 kg (or 37 lb) of fresh mushrooms or 1.68 kg (3.7 lb) of dried mushrooms.
 Given the vomiting and nausea psilocybin mushrooms induce, that’s likely a physiologically impossible feat.

 However, people with underlying health conditions and who take psilocybin mushrooms alongside other substances may be more susceptible to adverse effects.